Andrew Vaughn Player Props: White Sox vs. Guardians

 Andrew Vaughn At The Plate

-- Vaughn is batting .182 during his last outings and is riding a four-game hitting streak.
+- Vaughn is batting .182 during his last games and is riding a four-game hitting streak.

-- In 38.9% of his games this year, Vaughn has had at least one RBI.
-He's picked up more than one in 13.7% and driven in three or more of his team's runs in five contests.
+- Vaughn has picked up a hit in 69.5% of his 95 games this season, with more than one hit in 20.0% of them.

-- He has scored a run in 38 games this season, with multiple runs three times.
+- In 38.9% of his games this year, Vaughn has driven in at least one run.
+In 13 of those games (13.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.